On the stochastic behaviour of optional processes up to random times: Introduction

 \subsection{Structure of the paper}

 This introductory part ends with general remarks that will be used throughout the text.
-In Section \ref{sec: canonical pair}, the canonical pair of processes associated with a random time is introduced, and certain of its properties are explored in both Section \ref{sec: canonical pair} and Section \ref{sec: properties_of_can_rep_pair}.
-Section \ref{sec: equal in law} deals with a rigorous statement of the main message of the paper, regarding the law of optional processes up to random times.
-Section \ref{sec: examples} contains some first examples.
-The remaining three sections contain applications for the cases of time of maximum and last-passage (or last-exit) times.
-Section \ref{sec: Levy} deals with downwards transient L\'evy processes with no positive jumps, and Section \ref{sec: one-dim trans diffs} discusses one-dimensional downwards transient diffusions.
-While the infinite time-horizon case is treated in both Section \ref{sec: Levy} and Section \ref{sec: one-dim trans diffs}, Section \ref{sec: BM on finite interv} contains results for Brownian motion with drift over finite time-intervals.
+In Section~\ref{sec: canonical pair}, the canonical pair of processes associated with a random time is introduced, and certain of its properties are explored in Section~\ref {sec: canonical pair}.
+Section~\ref{sec: equal in law} deals with a rigorous statement of the main message of the paper, regarding the law of optional processes up to random times.
+Section~\ref{sec: examples} contains some first examples.
+Section~\ref{sec: finance} presents applications of the theory in financial settings.
+Section~\ref{sec: BM on finite interv} contains a discussion on the stochastic behaviour of Brownian motion with drift over finite time-intervals until its time of maximum and until last-passage times.
+Finally, in Section~\ref{sec: jeulin-yor} the statement and a new proof of the Jeulin--Yor decomposition formula is provided.